In baking, it's not always clear whether (or even how) you should grease your pans beforehand.

 With certain cakes, like sponge and angel food that don't contain any leavening agent other than whipped egg whites, a coating of flour helps the batter cling to the sides of the pan so that it doesn't collapse.
 Therefore, there's never any reason to flour the bottom of a pan.
 Still, if the recipe says to flour the pan, do it.
 (We'll describe how below.)

 Likewise, if you're using baking spray, with the oil and flour combined, simply spray the whole pan and be done with it.
 (Don't worry about just spraying the sides.)

 Otherwise, you're generally fine to just grease the sides and use a piece of parchment on the bottom.
-Parchment paper is great for the bottoms of flat pans, like round cake pans and loaf pans.
+Parchment paper (or a substitute) is great for the bottoms of flat pans, like round cake pans and loaf pans.
 Obviously you can't use parchment on molded pans like Bundt pans, but we'll talk about those in a moment.

 When Not to Use Flour

 Because flouring the pan can leave a floury residue on the surface of the finished cake, you might not want to use flour if the finished cake will be served naked (or with some sort of clear glaze or a simple dusting of powdered sugar).
 This won't be as much of an issue if you're planning to frost the cake.